ssrg-vt/hermitux/README.md

   - Libseccomp sources (on debian/ubuntu: libseccomp-dev)
   - PyElfTools to interpret profiling results `sudo pip install pyelftools`
   - For fortran test application, you will need the `gfortran` debian package
+  - Clang/LLVM to test this compiler, we recommend the following version to also test the obfuscation options: https://github.com/obfuscator-llvm/obfuscator

 TODO here: put prerequisites for syscall rewriting and identification (cmake with curl support)